CurtisBender/Free-Throws/README.md

 # Process
 I started this project by downloading the dataset and importing the csv as a dataframe in Python.
 As a result of an error by the NBA or the Kaggle member that scraped the data, there were instances of free throw shot 1 of 2 appearing twice or free throw shot 2 of 2 missing.
 As a result, some data cleaning was required.
 From there, I reconfigured the dataframe to allow me to perform statistical analysis.

 A sample size of at least 30 free throws in both the missed first and made first groups was considered large enough.
 For each player with a large enough sample of free throws, I calculated the p-value with the null hypothesis that consecutive free throws are independent events.
-Here is a sample calculation for [LeBron James](https://github.com/CurtisBender/Free-Throws/blob/main/P-Value%20Calculation%20Example.pdf).
+Here is a rigorous sample calculation for the p-value of [LeBron James](https://github.com/CurtisBender/Free-Throws/blob/main/P-Value%20Calculation%20Example.pdf).

 # Results
 ```